fent/node-torrent/README.md

 Reads a torrent file.

 ###readRaw(data, callback(err, torrent, buffer))
-Parses raw torrent data. `data` must be a buffer or binary encoded string.
+Parses raw torrent data. `data` must be a buffer.

 All of the read functions will return a torrent object.
 Here is an example of one